 For those of you who also want to partake in a more mellow Halloween, I’ve put together five different ways to have a chill Halloween this season!
 Let me know what you think, and I’d also love to hear what you are up to on All Hallows’ Eve!

-1. Not in the mood to deal with a hoard of trick-or-treaters?
+1. Not in the mood to deal with a bunch of trick-or-treaters?
 We get it!
 But, don’t be the scrooge that doesn’t leave candy.
 You can quickly put together a cute sign and bowl of candy to leave out.
-Make sure there’s enough for the night, or refill a couple times throughout the evening.
-If you are up for greeting dressed-up kiddos, plop yourself in a chair on your porch or near you with the TV angled toward you, and hand out candy all night!
+Make sure there’s enough for the night, or refill a couple of times throughout the evening.
+If you are up for greeting dressed-up kiddos, plop yourself in a chair on your porch or nearby with the TV angled toward you, and hand out candy all night!

 2. Put up some super simple decorations.
 Interior designer and all-around cool girl Emily Henderson decked out her house for Halloween but in the easiest way possible.
 Check out her post to get some inspiration and try your hand at a few near-effortless decorations.

 4. Whip up some yummy treats for yourself!
 Halloween-themed or not, make some easy goodies for your eating pleasure.
-There are a ton of no-bake recipes out there, like these pumpkin pretzels, Boo Bark, pumpkin cheesecake truffles, or graveyard chocolate dirt cups.
+There are a ton of no-bake recipes out there, like pumpkin pretzels, pumpkin cheesecake truffles, or graveyard chocolate dirt cups.
 You’ve got the trick-or-treaters covered, now treat yourself!

 BY Kate Arends - October 30, 2017